vidluther/workflow-shenanigans/README.md

 ## Caching npm installs

-npm install can take forever.. so I want to see if I can cache the results of npm install for future runs and save some build times.
+[x] npm install can take forever.. so I want to see if I can cache the results of npm install for future runs and save some build times.

+## Create and handle artifacts

+Sometimes, after running some actions like ```npm run build``` we need to take the output folder, and send it somewhere else.

 ## Build NextJS/CRA apps

-I want to be able to build ReactJS, or NextJS, or whatever framework du-jour app
+## Setting values for Environment on run time.

+When I'm working with frontend apps, I like to set a variable called REACT_APP_VERSION during the build time, which is then displayed on the footer of the app.
+Usually the value of this variable is calculated at build time, where we take the branch that we're building, and the current date and time.

+The workflow here assumes you're using NextJS so sets the variable called NEXT_PUBLIC_APP_VERSION , and then builds the app.

 ## Deploy Said apps

-## Setting values for Environment on run time.

-I like to set a variable called REACT_APP_VERSION during the build time

 ## Shared Workflows